PeerTube: Technology

 Up until version 6.0.0, PeerTube offered both HLS over WebRTC-P2P (often referred to as "HLS with P2P") and WebTorrent (BitTorrent re-implemented on top of WebRTC) technology.
-With WebTorrent each server hosts a torrent tracker and each web browser viewing a video also shares it.
-Normally, HLS is implemented using "hls.js" and doesn't have any P2P functionality, but the PeerTube project extended it with a custom loader that simultaneously downloads video chunks from both the web server as well as from other viewers via WebRTC.
+With WebTorrent, each server hosts a torrent tracker and each web browser viewing a video also shares it.
+Normally, HLS is implemented using "hls.js" and does not have P2P functionality, but the PeerTube project extended it with a custom loader that simultaneously downloads video chunks from the web server as well as from other viewers via WebRTC.
 This allows for spreading the load and bandwidth across the server and the clients using P2P technology.

 The system works via a federation of instances run by independent entities.
 Each PeerTube server can host any number of videos by itself, and can additionally federate with other servers to let users watch their videos in the same user interface.
 This federation permits collectively hosting a large number of videos in a unified platform, without having to build an infrastructure comparable to that of the web giants.
 Each server is operated by and stays under the sole administration of a distinct entity.

 PeerTube uses the ActivityPub protocol in order to allow decentralization and compatibility with other fediverse services, which can prevent vendor lock-in and makes it more resilient against censorship.

 The software relies on the PostgreSQL DBMS.

-Unofficial PeerTube video playback integrations exist for popular platforms like Reddit and Kodi.
+Unofficial PeerTube video playback integrations exist for popular platforms like the community app and website Reddit and the app Kodi.